wpswings/woo-gift-cards-lite/readme.md

 * [ **Gift Card Redeem/Recharge demo**](https://demo.wpswings.com/gift-cards-for-woocommerce-pro/redeem-recharge-gift-card-vouchers/?utm_source=wpswings-giftcards-redeem&utm_medium=giftcards-github-page&utm_campaign=redeem)

-## GIFT CARDS WOOCOMMERCE PLUGIN COMPATIBILITIES
+## PLUGIN COMPATIBILITIES

 1) The WooCommerce gift card plugin is compatible with the [**Subscriptions for WooCommerce Pro**](https://wpswings.com/product/subscriptions-for-woocommerce-pro/?utm_source=wpswings-giftcards-product&utm_medium=giftcards-github-page&utm_campaign=giftcards-product) plugin that enables you to leverage the following benefits:

 * You can allow your users to use Gift Card Coupons for subscription-related activities like first signup fee discount, a signup percentage discount, recurring discounts.
 * Use gift cards on existing subscriptions for renewal orders based on coupon amount.
 * If the subscription is purchased using a gift card, the same gift card will be applicable for the renewals too.

-2) Ultimate Gift Cards for WooCommerce Pro plugin is compatible with the [**Return Refund & Exchange for WooCommerce**](https://wordpress.org/plugins/woo-refund-and-exchange-lite/) and [**RMA Return Refund & Exchange for WooCommerce Pro**](https://wpswings.com/product/rma-return-refund-exchange-for-woocommerce-pro/?utm_source=wpswings-giftcards-product&utm_medium=giftcards-github-page&utm_campaign=giftcards-product)
+2) Ultimate Gift Cards for WooCommerce Pro plugin is compatible with the [**Return Refund & Exchange for WooCommerce**](https://wordpress.org/plugins/woo-refund-and-exchange-lite/) and [**RMA Return Refund & Exchange for WooCommerce Pro**](https://wpswings.com/product/rma-return-refund-exchange-for-woocommerce-pro/?utm_source=wpswings-giftcards-product&utm_medium=giftcards-github-pag&utm_campaign=giftcards-product)

 With this compatibility, the customers are able to file refunds and exchange requests for the gift card products they purchase.
 But customers must fulfill these two conditions:
 a) The expiration period of the gift card shouldn’t be achieved